RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 ## Problem 1: SVG Maps

-SVG, as described in class, is a vector­based alternative to the raster­based Canvas.
+SVG, as described in class, is a vector-based alternative to the raster-based Canvas.
 It is especially useful in cases where you want to interactively modify your drawn shapes such as areas on a map.